What’s on this page?

 Travel Health & Medical Advice page content:

 I guess everyone has heard of the Delhi belly.
 Well, it doesn’t only happen in Delhi.
 This is a classic, it never happened to me in almost 3 years but still a classic for many travellers.
-As I already mentioned in the Travel Food Advice section, eat local but choose your food and make sure it is well cooked.
+As I already mentioned in the Travel Food Advice section, eat local but go easy the first days (to get used to it) and make sure it is well cooked.

 Watch out the following: